-But while that loss is a lot for the team to absorb, there is plenty left from last year’s 18-10, 10-4 in the TCC club to make the young but somewhat experienced Crusaders a force to reckoned with each night, starting with their Falcon-Irish Thanksgiving Tournament against Peoria Manual at 5:30 p.m.
+But while that loss is a lot to absorb, there is plenty left from last year’s team that went 18-10 overall, 10-4 in the TCC to make the young but somewhat experienced Crusaders a force to be reckoned with each night.
+The Cru open the season with a Falcon-Irish Thanksgiving Tournament game against Peoria Manual at 5:30 p.m.
 Monday in Flanagan.

 “Not having Lilly for the first time in four years, that’s the thing that really sticks out,” Marquette coach Eric Price said.
 “We will miss her in so many ways – her leadership, her defense, her offense and especially her rebounding, something of a forgotten stat with her – but it’s one of those things that happens to every program.